hansgundlach/SpeedRunAnalysis/nanogpt_medium_speedrun_records_README.md

 - **Records 2–7:** `window_size = round_to_128(1728 × step / total_steps)` — window grows linearly to a final size of 1,728 tokens
 - **Record 8+:** `window_size = round_to_128(3456 × factor)` — window doubled to a final size of 3,456 tokens (record 8's key innovation)

-This means in the **first ~10–20% of training steps the effective attention window is near zero**, dramatically reducing attention FLOPs early in the run.
-The standard `6N` FLOPs formula assumes full attention across the sequence at every step, so it significantly overestimates FLOPs for the medium track — particularly for early records where the window warmup is a larger fraction of total training.
-For context: at full window size, attention FLOPs are still small relative to linear layer FLOPs for these sequence lengths, so the overestimate is likely 5–15% once training is underway.
+This means in the **first ~10–20% of training steps the effective attention window is near zero**, reducing attention-related compute early in the run.
+For a local-window implementation at these dimensions, the run-averaged attention contribution is expected to be single-digit percent of `6N × tokens` for most records (roughly low-to-mid single digits for records 2–7 and high single digits for records 8+ after warmup averaging).
+On that basis, no additional per-record correction was applied.

 ### Record 18: Batch size schedule